 The English Faculty is the largest in the UK, and the Modern Languages Faculty is one of the largest, with both faculties including major scholars in all areas of the respective subjects.
 Students thus have access to a range of expert tutors.
 Library provision at Oxford is excellent: all students have access to the English Faculty Library, the Taylor Institution Library (for languages), the Bodleian Library and their own college libraries.

 Graduates in English and Modern Languages go on to careers in fields including broadcasting, publishing, teaching, journalism, the theatre, administration, management, advertising, translation, librarianship and law.
-Knowledge of a modern language opens up opportunities for internationally focused careers or careers with international companies or organisations.
+Knowledge of a modern language opens up opportunities for internationally focused careers and working with international companies or organisations.

 A typical weekly timetable

 Most students will have one or two tutorials a week as well as compulsory language classes.
-Most students also attend three to four lecture courses per subject.
+Typically, students also attend three to four lecture courses per subject.